hex0punk/wally/README.md

 ### Filtering call path analysis

+> [!IMPORTANT]
-**NOTE: This is very important if you want to use the `ssa` call mapper feature described above**.
-When running Wally in SSA mode against large codebases, you'd want to tell it to limit its call path mapping work to only packages in the `module` of the codebase you are running it against.
-For instance, going back to the Nomad example, you'd want to run Wally like so:
+> When running Wally in SSA mode against large codebases you wally might run into infinite loops.
+This can be due to various reasons such as recursive functions in callpaths and interfaces.
+In that case, you'd want to tell wally to limit its call path mapping work to only packages in the `module` of the codebase you are running it against.
+For instance, going back to the Nomad example, you'd want to run Wally as shown below:

 ```shell
 $ wally map -p ./... --ssa -vvv -f "github.com/hashicorp/nomad/"